 Lone Star became a successful cattle ranch, but gradually turned to wildlife.
 When the last of the cattle herds was driven out in 1985, the transition to wildlife-based land-use commenced and over time, cattle were removed.
 The Malilangwe Trust purchased the ranch in 1994 and began the key objective of restoring its historic biodiversity.
 To this end several species that had become locally extinct were reintroduced, including black and white rhinoceros.

-We have a healthy population of endangered black and white rhino, one of the largest populations in Zimbabwe.
-The suite of predators on the reserve, including lion, leopard, cheetah, hyena and wild dog, keep the abundant herbivore population in check.
+Today, Malilangwe hosts a healthy population of endangered black and white rhino (one of the largest populations in Zimbabwe), alongside a collection of other “dangerous game” grazers including hippo, elephant and buffalo, and “plains game” including the endangered Lichtenstein’s hartebeest, wildebeest, giraffe, zebra, and more than 10 species of antelope.
+The diverse suite of predators on the reserve, including lion, leopard, cheetah, hyena and wild dog, keeps this abundant herbivore population in check.